laidbackware/vmware-lab-builder/README.md

 # Known issues/future plans
 - The TKGS playbook is broken with vCenter  7.0U1 due to a bug with the vCenter not creating tag categories correctly.
-- VMs are not currently deployed into a folder or resource pool
+- VMs are not currently deployed into a folder or resource pool on the parent vCenter.
 - Only local datastores are used.
 In the future NFS support may be added.